awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

    [ec2-user ~]$ uname -a
    ```

 1. Stop the instance and create an AMI\.
-For more information, see [Creating a Linux AMI from an instance](creating-an-ami-ebs.md#how-to-create-ebs-ami)\.
+For more information, see [Create a Linux AMI from an instance](creating-an-ami-ebs.md#how-to-create-ebs-ami)\.

 ------
 #### [ Amazon Linux ]